Melanotan II

 Downside Rationale

-Melanotan II downside is severe because several verified case reports involve medically urgent or potentially permanent outcomes after MT-II exposure.
+Melanotan II downside is severe because several verified case reports involve medically urgent or potentially permanent outcomes after MT-II exposure, and the melanocortin mechanism carries a specific, demonstrated melanoma and dysplastic-nevus signal that has to be taken at face value.
 Nelson et al. 2012 documented systemic toxicity and rhabdomyolysis after a 6 mg injection, while Kaski and Peters reported PRES and renal infarction.
-Priapism is now handled as an on-target side-effect extension rather than a Safety Risk driver.
-0/5.0
+Priapism is handled as an on-target side-effect extension rather than a Safety Risk driver.
+The nevus and pigmentation concern is the one to keep honest: melanocortin activation changing moles is mechanism-plausible and case-documented, not generic class theory.

-Safety Risk (4.0/5.0): Melanotan II Safety Risk is severe because verified case reports include melanoma or dysplastic-nevus proliferation, rhabdomyolysis, PRES, and renal infarction.
+Safety Risk (3.7/5.0): Melanotan II Safety Risk is high because verified case reports include melanoma or dysplastic-nevus proliferation, rhabdomyolysis, PRES, and renal infarction.
 Kaski et al. 2013 and Peters et al. 2020 are central to the score.
-A 4.0 score is the right floor because multiple distinct severe signals exist, but case-report causation uncertainty keeps Melanotan II from scoring higher on Safety Risk.
+The melanocortin-driven nevus and melanoma signal is the specific, demonstrated concern that keeps this elevated rather than generic.
+Multiple distinct severe signals exist, but case-report causation uncertainty keeps Melanotan II from scoring at the absolute ceiling.

 Financial Cost (2.5/5.0): Melanotan II financial cost is moderate because there is no legitimate approved channel for the common tanning or libido use cases, and the practical path usually includes supplies, skin monitoring, and extra caution.

-Dependency/Withdrawal (2.7/5.0): Melanotan II dependency risk is moderate because there is no classic addiction pattern, but users can become functionally attached to the tan, appetite suppression, or libido effect.
-Melanotan II cycles can invite repeated use before vacations or events.
+Dependency/Withdrawal (2.0/5.0): Melanotan II dependency risk is moderate-to-low because there is no classic addiction pattern, but users can become functionally attached to the tan, appetite suppression, or libido effect.
+Cycles can invite repeated use before vacations or events.
 That pattern is not withdrawal, but it can still create repeated exposure to a high-risk peptide.

-Reversibility (3.6/5.0): Melanotan II reversibility is concerning because nausea resolves, but renal infarction, rhabdomyolysis complications, melanoma diagnosis, PRES-related injury, or persistent pigment changes may not reverse cleanly.
-Melanotan II prolonged erection risk is handled in Side Effect Profile because it is an over-extension of intended MC4 pharmacology.
-Reversibility remains high because several intrinsic case-report outcomes can leave lasting harm.
+Reversibility (2.3/5.0): Melanotan II reversibility is concerning because nausea resolves, but renal infarction, rhabdomyolysis complications, melanoma diagnosis, PRES-related injury, or persistent pigment changes may not reverse cleanly.
+Prolonged erection risk is handled in Side Effect Profile because it is an over-extension of intended MC4 pharmacology.
+Reversibility scores moderate because most acute effects clear, while a minority of intrinsic case-report outcomes can leave lasting harm.

-Best for: Melanotan II is best for users who already understand peptide sourcing, have a dermatologist willing to monitor skin changes, can recognize emergency symptoms, and are using MT-II as a short initiation tool rather than a chronic lifestyle product.
-Melanotan II is also more relevant when libido or appetite suppression is the intended effect, because those effects are tied to receptor activity that Melanotan I largely avoids.
+Best for: Experienced users who already understand peptide sourcing, have a dermatologist watching their skin and moles, can recognize emergency symptoms, and treat MT-II as a short initiation tool rather than a chronic lifestyle product.
+It is most relevant when libido or appetite suppression is the actual goal, since those effects come from receptors that Melanotan I largely skips.

-Avoid if: Melanotan II should be avoided by anyone with melanoma history, dysplastic-nevus syndrome, unexplained changing moles, uncontrolled blood pressure, kidney disease, seizure or severe migraine history, prior priapism, sickle-cell disease, anticoagulant use without clinician oversight, pregnancy, lactation, or poor access to urgent care.
-Melanotan II nasal products and unlabeled vials should also be avoided when sterility, identity testing, dose accuracy, or contamination controls are unclear; those are supply-chain cautions and are not part of the dimension score.
+Avoid if: You have a history of melanoma, atypical or changing moles, uncontrolled blood pressure, kidney disease, seizures or severe migraines, prior priapism, sickle-cell disease, or anticoagulant use without oversight, or if you are pregnant, breastfeeding, or far from urgent care.
+Also avoid nasal sprays and unlabeled vials when sterility, identity, dose accuracy, or contamination controls are unclear; those are supply-chain cautions, not part of the score.

 The overall BioHarmony score reflects the intervention's primary evidence profile.
 These subratings are independent assessments per use case.